 2. Shoe-Fix Shoe Glue

-From a company that has been doing shoe repair for three generations, shoe-fix is the ultimate high-end shoe repair glue for long-lasting results.
+From a company that has been doing shoe repair for three generations, Shoe-Fix is the ultimate high-end shoe repair glue for long-lasting results.
 It’s what the professionals use.

 Pros: